← Back to Blog

 Manually analyzing reserve studies takes 30-60 minutes per property.
 If you're a real estate agent helping multiple buyers or an HOA board member reviewing your association's financials, that adds up quickly.

-GoverningDocs analyzes reserve studies automatically, flagging these critical metrics in under 2 minutes:
+GoverningDocs analyzes reserve studies automatically, flagging these critical metrics in 3-5 minutes:

 • Percent funded status with risk assessment